-JR: In the late [19]70s, hundreds of boats just in the Patchogue Bay area, I'd say, from Bellport to this line of Bluepoints company a hundreds of boats.
-Then [unintelligible], there was hundreds down there.
-It could have been about three hundred, four hundreds boats, maybe.
+JR: In the late '70s, hundreds of boats just in the Patchogue Bay area, I'd say, from Howells Point in Bellport to the east line of Bluepoints company a hundreds of boats.
+Then Babylon, Bay Shore, there was hundreds down there.
+It could have been about three hundred, four hundred boats, maybe.
 There was lots, lots of boats.
 Now, you go out there, there's probably, if you stretch, maybe say twenty-five boats a day that you'd see on a regular basis.

-SW: So, from clamming, you have progressed into fishing, particularly gill netting?
+SW: So, from clamming, you have progressed into fishing, particularly gillnetting?